in , ,

 5 expert tips for an accessible website

-Around 400.000 people in Austria have a disability pass, like the one data of the Ministry of Social Affairs show.
+Around 400.000 people in Austria have a disability pass, like the one Standard Belt Data of the Ministry of Social Affairs show.
 There are also thousands of people with temporary restrictions due to accidents or illnesses.
 With barrier-free websites, companies and public authorities could reach a large part of this target group much better.
 This not only prevents discrimination, but also opens up additional sales potential.
 Wolfgang Gliebe, expert in the field of digital accessibility, explains which points companies should definitely pay attention to.

 Accessible websites offer numerous advantages: Visually impaired people benefit from the enlargement options of the font; Color-blind people if green text on a red background is avoided and the hearing impaired if videos are underlaid with subtitles.
 In many cases, this also improves the usability for all website visitors and the ranking in the search engine results.
 “Companies that are interested in accessible websites have long since ceased to regard this as a kind of compulsory exercise, but usually do so out of deep conviction.
 In doing so, you not only do your fellow human beings a good service, but also your own reputation and improve your business opportunities at the same time, ”explains Wolfgang Gliebe, Network partner of Quality Austria, and recommends companies to observe the following tips: